Detecting Thermodynamic Phase Transition via Explainable Machine Learning of Photoemission Spectroscopy: Discussion

-In summary, this study demonstrates that a transferable ML model trained without labeled experimental data can successfully classify the superconductivity of quantum materials based on real experimental ARPES spectra.
-This achievement paves the way for using single-particle spectra to identify long-range orders, even when the deterministic features do not conform to traditional gap analysis.
-The transferability of our model is demonstrated by its application to ARPES spectral datasets collected from two materials with distinct compositions measured at various temperatures.
-The snapshot-based classification without the need to track temperature-dependent trends enables high-throughput characterization of superconductivity in correlated materials, with potential in pump-probe spectra where phases lose coherence\,\cite{boschini2018collapse,yang2018terahertz, sun2020transient}.
-Furthermore, the physical intuition extracted from the ML model using the occlusion-based explanation method aligns well with domain knowledge.
-Our approach fits within the growing emphasis on transfer learning\,\cite{bozinovski2020reminder, pratt1992discriminability} and domain adaptation techniques\,\cite{ben2010theory,han2021transfer} in scientific applications to overcome data scarcity.
-Despite the challenges compared to existing efforts (fewer available experimental data, a larger discrepancy between simulation and experiment, and more complicated underlying patterns), our model achieves satisfactory performance in classifying superconductivity in quantum materials, thereby enabling high-throughput material design and synthesis experiments that require immediate characterizations\,\cite{yamada1998doping}.
+Our study demonstrates that a transferable ML model, trained without labeled experimental data, effectively classifies the SC of strongly correlated materials based on single-snapshot ARPES spectrum.
+This breakthrough suggests a powerful new tool for identifying thermodynamic phase transitions and long-range orders from electronic spectroscopy, even when the deterministic features do not conform to traditional gap analysis.
+The model's transferability between simulation and experiment is demonstrated through its accurate classification of ARPES spectra from two materials with distinct compositions, gap sizes, and bare band dispersions and that are measured at a variety of temperatures.
+This pre-trained model is also expected to accurately classify other superconductive materials similar to cuprates in a traditional inductive manner (see Note S3 and Tables S3 and S4 for details).
+For materials significantly different from cuprates, accurate classifications can still be achieved through transductive learning by fine-tuning the model with corresponding unlabeled experimental spectra (Note S3).
+In both cases, our model bypasses the need for tracking temperature-dependent trends, thereby enabling non-contact, \textit{in situ}, and operando characterization of superconductivity in correlated materials, with potential in pump-probe spectra where phases lose coherence\,\cite{boschini2018collapse,yang2018terahertz, sun2020transient}.
+Furthermore, the physical intuition gained from the ML model, revealed through occlusion-based attribution analysis, closely matches the recent conclusion from temperature-dependent analysis\,\cite{chen2022unconventional}.
+Our approach fits into the growing emphasis on transfer learning\,\cite{bozinovski2020reminder, pratt1992discriminability} and domain adaptation techniques\,\cite{ben2010theory,han2021transfer} in scientific applications to overcome data scarcity.
+Despite the unique challenges compared to existing efforts, including fewer available experimental data, a larger discrepancy between simulation and experiment, and more complicated underlying patterns, our model achieves impressive results in classifying superconductivity in quantum materials, with the potential to classify other thermodynamic phase transitions after retraining with new simulated data generated from relevant phenomenological equations.
+Our model paves the way for high-throughput material design and synthesis experiments that require immediate characterizations\,\cite{yamada1998doping}.